 - Cracked or broken spring hangers - Missing or broken leaves in any leaf spring.
 If one fourth or more are missing, your vehicle could be put out of service.
-But, any defect is dangerous.
+But, any defect is dangerous. - Broken leaves in the multileaf spring - Leaves that have shifted and could hit a tire or other part

-- Leaves that have shifted and could hit a tire or other part - Leaking shock absorbers - Torque rod or arm, u-bolts, spring hangers or other axle positioning parts that are cracked, damaged or missing

-▶ Any loose, cracked, broken or missing frame members
+- Leaking shock absorbers - Torque rod or arm, u-bolts, spring hangers or other axle positioning parts that are cracked, damaged or missing - Air suspension systems that are damaged and or leaking - ▶ Any loose, cracked, broken or missing frame members